 Lawyers, managers, and other professionals can learn the latest negotiation theories and techniques in this interactive, practical, and entertaining course.
 Negotiation and Settlement Skills evolved from extensive work with more than 40,000 lawyers and managers in forty states.
 Building on the empirical data from the fields of business, communication, and psychology, the course utilizes sophisticated simulations and case studies to create a conceptual roadmap for negotiation strategy.

 What you will learn:

 L. Randolph Lowry is president of Lipscomb University in Nashville, Tennessee.
-In 1986 he founded the Straus Institute for Dispute Resolution and was a professor of law at Pepperdine University School of Law until assuming his new position in 2005.
-He also works as a conflict management consultant to one of the nation's largest hospital companies and for five years served as board chair for two nonprofit health care organizations.
+In 1986 he founded the Straus Institute for Dispute Resolution and was a professor of law at Pepperdine University School of Law until assuming his current position in 2005.
+He also works as a conflict management consultant to one of the nation’s largest hospital companies and for five years served as board chair for two nonprofit health care organizations.
 A lawyer, active mediator, consultant, and internationally recognized educator, he is on the faculty at Vermont Law School and City University in Hong Kong.